Fr4nz83/PWR-plugin-kubernetes/data/README.md

 # How to generate the YAMLs of the traces used by the simulator

-The simulator requires two different YAML files to run an experiments:
+The simulator requires two different YAML files to run an experiment:

 - a YAML file that contains the **specifications of the nodes of the simulated GPU datacenter**.
 This is already provided in the ```node_yaml``` subfolder, hence you don't have to do nothing.
 - a YAML file that represents an actual trace, i.e., **a sequence of pods with the resources they require from the GPU datacenter**.
 In our paper, the pods correspond to the tasks.
+The simulator uses the original trace to generate a workload with the trace's characteristics.

 The original traces are stored in CSV files in the ```csv``` folder.
 Thus, the user must translate these CSVs to YAMLs, and they can do so by executing the bash script ```bash prepare_input.sh``` as follows: